Skip to content

 • Keep the attestation root set and revocation lists up to date on your server; retrieve and cache periodically.

-Verification pitfalls to avoid
+Verification Pitfalls to Avoid

 • Ignoring the challenge: always bind to a fresh, single-use nonce and reject replays.